NCATS-Tangerine/ros/README.md

 ## Operators

-The workflow is organized around components called graph operators.
+The workflow is organized around graph operator components.

-Each one has access to a shared graph as well as variables and other facilities of the Ros framework.
+Each one has access to a shared graph and other facilities of the Ros framework.

-In general, the elements of a workflow each has a name and the following standard contents:
+In general, each element of a workflow has the following standard contents:

   * **doc**: A documentation string.
   * **code**: The name of a component providing functionality.
   * **args**: Arguments to the operator.

 The system provides the following core operators.